 - Moisture escapes via old windows, uninsulated walls and drafty front doors, so less moisture rises into the loft, thus less condensation forms.

 Excessive loft condensation is often (but not exclusively) the result of an imbalance between insulation and ventilation.

-Many houses constructed before the 1980’s don’t have any loft ventilation because the house is so poorly insulated and it’s just not needed.
+Many houses constructed before the 1980’s don’t have any, or very little loft ventilation because the house is so poorly insulated and it’s just not needed.

 Upgrading the insulation to these houses can lead to condensation in the loft, and as such, ventilation should be installed or upgraded along with the insulation.

 Unfortunately, insulation installers rarely have enough knowledge or expertise to calculate the required ventilation when upgrading the insulation.

 It should be noted that in some homes, it may be impossible to completely eradicate loft condensation but your goal should be to reduce to an acceptable level i.e when it only forms mildly, clears quickly after cold weather and doesn’t lead to mould or rot to the roof rafters.